Student Professionalism

 In selected teaching and learning settings where teachers are in a position to make meaningful observations about students’ professional behaviour, including small group settings and clinical learning environments, supervising teachers complete competency-based student professionalism assessment forms.
 This assessment exercise provides an opportunity for teachers to indicate both strengths and areas for improvement with respect to professionalism.
 It also allows the program to monitor whether individual students are exhibiting a pattern of unprofessional behaviour, possibly across multiple courses or multiple learning contexts.

-The professionalism assessment form is organized according to six professionalism domains.
+The assessment of demonstrated professional behaviours form is organized according to six professionalism domains.
 Each domain includes criteria that reflect specific behaviours that characterize the respective domain, as follows:

 • Informs supervisor/colleagues when tasks are incomplete, mistakes or medical errors are made, or when faced with a conflict of interest